-- (6) The term "accused student" is defined as any student accused of violating the student conduct code. - (7) The term "college community" includes any person who is a student, faculty member, college official, any other person employed by the college or any visitor or invitee to the college campus.
-A person's status in a particular situation shall be determined by the Associate Vice President of Student Development and Dean of Students. - (8) The term "college premises" includes all land, buildings, facilities, and other property in the possession of or owned, used, or controlled by the college (including adjacent streets and sidewalks). - (9) The term "misconduct" is defined as any behavior which compromises the health, safety, peace, property, or the academic integrity of the college, college premises or any member of the college community, or in any manner interferes with the operation of the college. - (10) The term "organization" means an association of individuals who have complied with the formal requirements for college registration of an organization. - (11) The term "hearing officer" means any person authorized by the Associate Vice President of Student Development and Dean of Students to determine whether a student has violated the student conduct code and to recommend to the conduct administrator the imposition of sanctions. - (12) The term "hearing panel" means any group of persons authorized by the Associate Vice President of Student Development and Dean of Students to determine whether a student has violated the student conduct code and to recommend to the conduct administrator the imposition of sanctions. - (13) The term "conduct administrator" means a college official authorized on a case-by-case basis by the Associate Vice President of Student Development and Dean of Students to impose sanctions upon students found to have violated the student conduct code.
-The Associate Vice President of Student Development and Dean of Students may authorize a conduct administrator to serve simultaneously as a conduct administrator and as a member of a hearing panel. - (14) The term "shall" is used in the imperative sense. - (15) The term "may" is used in the permissive sense. - (16) The term "policy" is defined as the written regulations of the college as found in the student handbook, the college catalog and the college policy register. - (17) The term "attempt" is defined as conduct, which if successful, would constitute or result in the prohibited conduct. - (18) The terms "business day" means an official business day of the week, excluding public holidays, college closures and weekends. - (19) The Associate Vice President of Student Development and Dean of Students is that person designated by the college President to be responsible for the administration of the student conduct code.
+- (5) The term "college community" includes any person who is a student, faculty member, college official, any other person employed by the college or any visitor or invitee to the college campus.
+A person's status in a particular situation shall be determined by the Associate Vice President of Student Development and Dean of Students. - (6) The term "college premises" includes all land, buildings, facilities, and other property in the possession of or owned, used, or controlled by the college (including adjacent streets and sidewalks). - (7) The term "misconduct" is defined as any behavior which compromises the health, safety, peace, property, or the academic integrity of the college, college premises or any member of the college community, or in any manner interferes with the operation of the college. - (8) The term "organization" means an association of individuals who have complied with the formal requirements for college registration of an organization. - (9) The term "hearing officer" means any person authorized by the Associate Vice President of Student Development and Dean of Students to determine whether a student has violated the student conduct code and to recommend to the conduct administrator the imposition of sanctions. - (10) The term "hearing panel" means any group of persons authorized by the Associate Vice President of Student Development and Dean of Students to determine whether a student has violated the student conduct code and to recommend to the conduct administrator the imposition of sanctions. - (11) The term "conduct administrator" means a college official authorized on a case-by-case basis by the Associate Vice President of Student Development and Dean of Students to impose sanctions upon students found to have violated the student conduct code.
+The Associate Vice President of Student Development and Dean of Students may authorize a conduct administrator to serve simultaneously as a conduct administrator and as a member of a hearing panel. - (12) The term "shall" is used in the imperative sense. - (13) The term "may" is used in the permissive sense. - (14) The term "policy" is defined as the written regulations of the college as found in the student handbook, the college catalog and the college policy register. - (15) The term "attempt" is defined as conduct, which if successful, would constitute or result in the prohibited conduct. - (16) The terms "business day" means an official business day of the week, excluding public holidays, college closures and weekends. - (17) The Associate Vice President of Student Development and Dean of Students is that person designated by the college President to be responsible for the administration of the student conduct code. - (B) Procedural Authority - (1) The Associate Vice President of Student Development and Dean of Students shall determine the composition of hearing panels and determine which hearing officer is authorized to hear each case. - (2) The Associate Vice President of Student Development and Dean of Students shall develop policies for the administration of the student conduct code and procedural rules for the conduct of administrative hearings consistent with the provisions of the student conduct code.